jadecobra/python_tdd_exercises/source/classes.rst

 ----

-How to define a Class with:doc:`methods <functions>`and Attributes
+How to define a Class with Methods and Attributes
 ------------------------------------------

-Since we know how to define classes with:doc:`methods <functions>`and how to define classes with attributes, What if we try defining a class that has both
+Since we know how to define classeswith Methods and how to define classes with attributes, What if we try defining a class that has both

 RED: make it fail
 ^^^^^^^^^^^^^^^^^